 …was chatty but confessed to knowing little about the history of the mines but she pulled a decent pint of Landlord (Timothy Taylor’s).

-Not quite up the standard of The Cross Keys in Newbold,
+Not quite up the standard of The Cross Keys in Newbold, but decent enough.

 However, three cask ales might have been optimistic although there is a real hardcore of ale drinkers in these parts.